LesFerch/FolderThumbnailFix/README.md

 FolderThumbnailFix does not install any software.
 It simply replaces the icon mask in the file `C:\Windows\SystemResources\imageres.dll.mun` with a transparent icon.

+**Note**: Sometimes the `imageres.dll.mun` file is in use, causing the icon change to fail.
+You won't get an error.
+It just won't change.
+Try again and it should work.

 ## Command line

 In addition to the GUI shown above, you can also change the folder icon mask from the command line.
 Use the `/install` argument to apply the transparent icon.
 Use the `/remove` argument to return to the half-cover icon.